tomoya/rubocop-auto-correct/README.md

 - default value is `true`

 You can enable/disable this option by `Rubocop Auto Correct: Toggle Notification` command at any time.

+### Only Fixes Notification

+When this option is disabled, you will get all rubocop notifications appeared.

+- default value is `true`

+You can enable/disable this option by `Rubocop Auto Correct: Toggle Only Fixes Notification` command at any time.

 ### Rubocop Command Path